freysie/screenshotting/README.md

 # Screenshotting

-Save screenshots of views on macOS, iOS<!--, tvOS-->, and watchOS<!--, and xrOS-->.

-Have you ever wanted automatically-updating screenshots for your README files?
+Have you ever wanted to have automatically-updating screenshots for your README files?
 Now you can!

 <!--![](Screenshots/Screenshotting.png)-->